9 Popular Songs for Teaching English to All Levels

-While advanced students will usually have seen quite a few different verb tenses in their day, they may have yet to encounter the subjunctive, and that’s where “If I Were a Boy” comes in.
+While advanced students will be familiar with various verb tenses, they may have yet to master the subjunctive or hypothetical form, and that’s where “If I Were a Boy” comes in.
 Use this song to introduce a lesson on the subjunctive, asking students what they think this mood implies in English.

 Once you’ve established the correct use of the subjunctive with your students, allow them to come up with their own “If I were…” scenarios.
-You can either have them share these statements orally in class or use this in-class preparation for a take-home written production assignment.
-If it’s the latter, it’s up to you whether you want students to write a more formal essay or a song of their own!
+You can either have them share these statements orally in class or use this in-class preparation for a take-home written assignment such as an essay or a song of their own!

 Teaching Point: Gerunds

 Gerunds are something that students first encounter as beginners or intermediate learners, but advanced students can always use a good revision of gerund forms.
-Listening to the Beatles classic “Across the Universe” is a great place to get this review.
+Listening to the classic song “Across the Universe” by The Beatles is a great place to get this review.

 Once you’ve done a gerund review, perhaps with a fill-in-the-blank exercise, allow your students to delve further into the poetry of the song.
-Advanced students will likely have a lot to say about the figurative language used by the songwriters and, for this reason, this song can also be an excellent way to delve into topics related to stylistic or figurative writing, culminating in a songwriting exercise for the entire class!
+Advanced students can discuss the figurative language used by the songwriters.
+This song can also be an excellent way to delve into topics related to stylistic or figurative writing, culminating in a songwriting exercise for the entire class!